scala/scala3/docs/blog/_posts/2019-03-05-13th-dotty-milestone-release.md

 ascribed too many overloaded meanings in the language (implicit vals, defs, objects, parameters).
-For instance, a newcomer can easily confuse the two examples above, although they demonstrate completely different things, a typeclass instance is an implicit object or val if unconditional and an implicit def with implicit parameters if conditional; arguably all of them are surprisingly similar (syntactically).
+For instance, a newcomer can easily confuse the two examples above, although they demonstrate completely different things, a type class instance is an implicit object or val if unconditional and an implicit def with implicit parameters if conditional; arguably all of them are surprisingly similar (syntactically).
 Another consideration is that the `implicit` keyword annotates a whole parameter section instead of a single